-Located in the Flatiron District, the building that is now the Magnolia Hotel first opened as Aquila Court in 1924.
-Built by Chester and Raymond Cook, it was a multi-use property that provided office and retail space in addition to apartments.
+Adjacent to the emerging Flatiron District, the building now known as the Magnolia Hotel first opened as Aquila Court in 1924.
+Built by brothers Chester and Raymond Cook, it was envisioned as an elegant multi-use destination that combined offices and apartments with retail space around a central courtyard inspired by European design.

 1906 Durham Museum photo of the area to the left that would become Aquila Court.
 The Flatiron Hotel would later be built where St. Mary’s Avenue heads diagonally.

-The land was first acquired by Aquila Cook and then handed down to his children George and Ira.
-It wasn’t until Aquila’s grandsons acquired the land that they decided to build the first of many other buildings across the country.
+The land on which it was built was first acquired by Aquila Cook and later handed down to his children, George and Ira.
+It was not until Aquila’s grandsons acquired the land that they decided to build the first of four similar buildings in the Midwest.

 1928 Durham Museum photo of Aquila Court between 16th and 17th and Howard Streets.

-Located at 1615 Howard Street, they advertised the area as “destined to be the Michigan boulevard and the Fifth avenue of Omaha’s shopping life.”
-Hailing from Chicago, the Cook’s hired architectural firm Holabird & Roche to design it.
-Raymond insisted that the two buildings be constructed around a central courtyard so it resembled similar structures in his hometown.
-In order to build it, the also hired many specialized craftsman from Chicago.
+Located at 1615 Howard Street, the project was advertised as “destined to be the Michigan Boulevard and the Fifth Avenue of Omaha’s shopping life.”
+Hailing from Chicago, the Cooks hired the architectural firm Holabird & Roche to design it.
+Raymond insisted that the two buildings be constructed around a central courtyard so that it resembled similar structures in his hometown.
+To complete the project, they also hired many specialized craftsmen from Chicago.

 1925 Durham Museum photo of the central courtyard inside Aquila Court.
 The retail and business wing was on the left while the apartments were on the right.

-The U-shaped building with the faces of Aquila and George on the front was inspired by the Bargello in Italy.
-Its exterior was faced with Bedford limestone while the interior walls inside the courtyard were red bricks creating a warmer atmosphere.
-An arcade encompassed the courtyard which served as a screen and protected walkway for the surrounding businesses.
-The courtyard itself resembled an Italian formal garden with stone paths, pools with goldfish, canals and numerous plants.
+The U-shaped building, which features the faces of Aquila and George on its facade, was inspired by the Bargello in Italy.
+Its exterior was faced with Bedford limestone, while the interior courtyard walls were constructed of red brick to create a warmer atmosphere.
+An arcade surrounded the courtyard, serving as a screen and protected walkway for the surrounding businesses.
+The courtyard itself resembled an Italian formal garden, with stone paths, pools containing goldfish, canals, and numerous plants.
 Raymond personally supervised the layout and plantings.

-The interior of the building used luxurious materials including mahogany woodwork, terrazzo marble flooring, black marble and imported Travertine.
-It also included modern amenities such as electric elevators and steam heating.
-The building was both a symbol of innovation and craftsmanship.
+The interior of the building used luxurious materials, including mahogany woodwork, terrazzo marble flooring, black marble, and imported travertine.
+It also featured modern amenities such as electric elevators and steam heating.
+The building became a symbol of both innovation and craftsmanship.

 1931 Durham Museum photo of the central courtyard at Aquila Court covered in snow.

-The structure stood out from others in Omaha due to its unique layout in which the northern and eastern building contained retail and offices while the southern building contained apartments.
-Along Howard and 16th Streets, the northern wing had 18 street level retail stores and 240 offices on the upper floors.
-The stores had entrances not only facing the street but also the interior courtyard.
-The offices attracted professionals including physicians, dentists and even artists.
-Each of the the upper floors had a different motif ranging from Spanish on the second, French Provincial on the third and Mediterranean on the fourth.
+The structure stood out from others in Omaha because of its unique layout.
+The northern and eastern wings contained both retail and office space.
+Combined, it had 18 street-level retail stores and 240 offices on the upper floors.
+These stores had entrances facing both the street and the interior courtyard.
+The offices attracted professionals, including physicians, dentists, and artists.
+Each of the upper floors featured a different motif, ranging from Spanish on the second floor to French Provincial on the third and Mediterranean on the fourth.

 1950 Durham Museum photo of Aquila Court.
 The entrance to the courtyard and apartments can be seen on the right where the brick building with arched entry sits.

-The southern building, meanwhile, contained 19-two story studio apartments which included a bedroom, living room and balcony overlooking the courtyard below.
-The wing also included a tea room and four specialty shops.
-The apartments were accessed from inside the courtyard which had an entrance along 17th Street.
-The courtyard was not only a tranquil oasis but also a buffer between the two buildings.
+The southern wing contained 19 two-story studio apartments, each with a bedroom, living room, and balcony overlooking the courtyard below.
+This wing also included a tearoom and four specialty shops.
+The apartments were accessed from within the courtyard, which had an entrance along 17th Street.
+The courtyard served not only as a tranquil oasis but also as a buffer between the two buildings.

 1952 Durham Museum photo of the entrance to Aquila Court along Howard Street.

 The Cook family maintained ownership of the building until 1956.
-It was first sold to Omaha Aquila, Inc and then then to Fred Winkelmann of Union Casualty Company which utilized a portion of the building as its offices.
-The building was renovated in the 1970s which included the removal of the pools and canals in the courtyard and covering the area with marble slab, fountains and the installation of an ornamental waterwheel.
-It was added to the National Register of Historic Places in 1974.
+Union Casualty Company was already using a portion of the building for its offices when it purchased the property in 1970.
+Afterward, Fred Winkelmann, the insurance company’s president and a real estate developer, began an extensive renovation.
+This work included removing the pools and canals in the courtyard and covering the area with marble slabs, fountains, and an ornamental waterwheel.
+The building was added to the National Register of Historic Places in 1974.

 1967 Durham Museum photo of Aquila Court from the air.

-The building was acquired by real estate developer David Slattery in 1993.
-After it was utilized as Omaha’s Symphony Designer Showhouse, he started a nearly three year project to convert it into a hotel.
-At that time, it was the last of four Aquila Court buildings built across the country.
-The others were located in Chicago, Cleveland and Columbus, Ohio.
-After a $10M renovation, it opened as the Westin Aquila in 1996.
+After Winkelmann retired, both Union Casualty and Aquila Court were sold to Ellsworth Financial in 1986.
+The Chicago-based company was unable to adequately maintain the building, which led to roof and drainage issues.
+Real estate developer David Slattery acquired the building in 1992.
+After it was used as Omaha’s Symphony Designer Showhouse, he began a nearly three-year project to repair, renovate, and convert it into a hotel.
+At that time, it was the only remaining Aquila Court building in the country.
+The others had been located in Chicago, Cleveland, and Columbus, Ohio.
+Following its latest renovation, it opened as the Westin Aquila in 1996.

 Durham Museum photo of Aquila Court.
 The photo is undated but may be from the late 1970s.

-During the renovation led by Alley Poyner Architecture and Lund-Ross Constructors, a long hidden mezzanine was discovered above what would become the registration desk and piano area.
-Other discoveries included a roster of former tenants on a wall connecting the lobby to guest suites and a brass and glass mail slide that was visible from elevator area on each floor as well as a a chandelier.
+During the renovation led by Alley Poyner Architecture and Lund-Ross Constructors, a long-hidden mezzanine was discovered above what would become the registration desk and piano area.
+Other discoveries included a roster of former tenants on a wall connecting the lobby to the guest suites, a brass and glass mail slide visible from the elevator area on each floor, and a chandelier.

 Recent photo of Aquila Court now Magnolia Hotel.
 Photo courtesy of Magnolia Hotel.

-At the time it was just the third Four Diamond hotel in Nebraska with the others being the Omaha Marriott and the Cornhusker Hotel in Lincoln.
-It was featured in Forbes and Great Hotels and Resorts magazines as well as the USA Today, New York Times and inducted in the Historic Hotels of America program.
-The lounge was named Dr. Eugene’s Pub for David’s grandfather who had an office at the building for more than 40 years.
-It also featured a full service restaurant called E. David’s.
+At the time, it was only the third Four Diamond hotel in Nebraska, joining the Omaha Marriott and the Cornhusker Hotel in Lincoln.
+It was featured in Forbes and Great Hotels and Resorts magazines, as well as USA Today and The New York Times, and was inducted into the Historic Hotels of America program.
+The hotel featured meeting rooms, a grand ballroom, and a full-service restaurant called E. David’s, along with a lounge named Dr. Eugene’s Pub in honor of Slattery’s grandfather, who had maintained a dentist’s office in the building for more than 40 years.

 August 205 Omaha Exploration of the former Aquila Court turned Magnolia Hotel from Howard Street.

-The hotel became a part of the Sheraton chain in 1999 and then Magnolia starting in 2006.
-The 145-room boutique hotel also had 21 suites in addition to a Presidential suite, bar that provided live entertainment as well as a library where guests could select books, use a computer or hold small meetings.
+The hotel became part of the Sheraton chain in 1999 and later the Magnolia brand in 2006.
+The 145-room boutique hotel also included 21 suites and a Presidential Suite, along with a bar that offered live entertainment and a library where guests could select books, use a computer, or hold small meetings.

 August 205 Omaha Exploration of the lobby inside the former Aquila Court turned Magnolia Hotel.